drei558/drei558.github.io/_posts/2024-02-26-DLF_Survey_Report.md

 ---
 layout: post
 title: I finished a costs of digitization data science project
-tags: [Report, Dashboard, Looker, Data Science, Graphic Design, Data Analysis]
+tags: [Services, Client Work, Writing, Dashboard, Looker, Data Science, Data Analysis]
 comments: true
 ---
 I saw a call for help with data analysis last year in my email, so I joined up!
 I went to the first few meetings and volunteered to take on their messiest unstructed dataset from a survey sent out in 2021.
 I convinced the group at large to make dashboards in Looker Studio - - - to make the data stories more interesting!